 The introduction of a short selling restriction comes as a natural robustness check as we expect a huge change in portfolio composition, with substantial lower weights of the risk-free asset.
 It happens to be the case that, when the target return is 17.5%, the risk-free asset responds for less than 30% of portfolio composition irrespective of the volatility measure used.
-Besides reducing economic gains, utility gains and target returns lose the positive association verified in previous results, as you can see in Table 6.4.3..
+Besides reducing economic gains, utility gains and target returns lose the positive association verified in previous results.